 Work is ongoing planning the underground facility and its precise location.
 At this stage, the above-ground portion is expected to include two metal access covers on the roadway (3-4m by 1-2m each) and one to two kiosks resembling the picture below.
 The kiosks should be located on green space off the roadway.

 We will continue to keep the community updated regarding the facility as our design work progresses, including if additional above-ground infrastructure is required.

 When is construction expected to start?

 We are now in the project’s early planning stages, including engaging with local stakeholders, Indigenous groups and the community.
-We plan on filing an application for the project with our regulator the B.C.
+On August 31, 2020, we submitted our application to the B.C.
 Utilities Commission.
 Updates to this application will be filed in the fall as our planning and engagement work progresses.